-Next was paint.
 I was going to stain this but I started experimenting with some paint on a paint stick and found a color and technique I liked so I went with paint.

 To apply it I used an old sock and some water.
 I dipped the sock in the water and then the paint, only getting a small amount.

 I went really light with the color and if I felt a spot was too dark, I simply dipped the sock in the water and rubbed the dark spot until I was happy with the color.

 I couldn't leave well enough alone though, and had to add a doggie touch to one side, so I printed a dog bone picture, cut it out and used it as a stencil.

 Now Finn has a new box for his toys and it only cost about $15.
-This turned out to be the kind of project I enjoy doing most...quick, easy and cheap.
-Now I need to find another one to do. 😉
+This turned out to be the kind of project I enjoy doing most...quick, easy and cheap (just like the dog silhouette I did of Finn).

-Done any quick, easy and cheap projects lately?
+Have you done any quick, easy and cheap projects lately?